omer-avner/BasicKapp/README.md

 ```
 The application's main service is a simple python http server serving files from a local directory tree.
 Since the image's main proccess will run python were using a slim version of the python3 image (slim version will reduce security risks and storage space exhaustion).
 The files displayed via the http server are sourced in the main proccess's workdir which  means that the image's default workdir will also be the default base directory of the http server.
 For better abstraction i've created a Dockerfile argument for the server's default workdir, this way we could easily override the default workdir at the image build time (see the said Dockerfile for reference)

+- You can go ahead and try  building the image as u will, with a default base directory of your choise, here is an example for overriding the default `/usr/local/bin` base directory with the `/` as base directory:
-try building the image as u will `docker build -t python-app:v0.0.2 --build-arg SERVER_BASE_DIR=/ image/`
+`docker build -t python-app:v0.0.2 --build-arg SERVER_BASE_DIR=/ image/`
-try running `docker run -dit -p 8000:8000 --name python python-app:v0.0.2 --directory /usr/local/`
+- Try running the image localy and setting the directory at runtime: `docker run -dit -p 8000:8000 --name python ghcr.io/omer-avner/pyhton-app:14e4e52a839d8c116309971e387f2e7f72452374 --directory /root`

-notice that the entrypoint of the image determines that the http server will *always bind to all interfaces at port 8000* (thats why `EXPOSE 8000/tcp` is mentioned explicitly in the Dockerfile), but since were using an `ENTRYPOINT` instead of a simple `CMD` command were able to add runtime arguments such as `--directory <dir_path>` in order to change the default server base directory (SERVER_BASE_DIR).
+Notice that the entrypoint of the image determines that the http server will **always bind to all interfaces at port 8000** (thats why `EXPOSE 8000/tcp` is mentioned explicitly in the Dockerfile).
+Since were using an `ENTRYPOINT` instead of a simple `CMD` command were able to add runtime arguments such as `--directory <dir_path>` in order to change the default server base directory (SERVER_BASE_DIR).

 ## About the application's chart